-This guide explains how to crop and resize your images within Adobe Lightroom if you require specific sizes for your artwork.
+This two part guide explains how to crop and resize your images within Adobe Lightroom if you require specific sizes for your artwork.

 Part 1 - To crop a file in Adobe Lightroom